mitya33/simple-store-locator/README.md

-# simple-store-locator
+# Simple Store Locator

-Simple Store Locator is a simple and highly customisable UI to highlight store locations.
-It is based on the Google Maps API.
+Simple Store Locator is a fully contained, Google Maps-based interface for showing locations (e.g. branches of a business) on a map.
+It  supports geo-position detection, directions (walking, driving etc) and more features.

+For all usage and examples see https://mitya.uk/projects/simple-store-locator